jina-ai/clip-as-service/docs/user-guides/benchmark.rst

 ----------------------------

 In this section, we will report the zero-shot performance of the models on classification and retrieval tasks across different datasets.
+In the following tables, we will highlight the best results in bold for each dataset (higher is better).

 Zero-shot retrieval
 +++++++++++++++++++